-I’ve explored Widow Jane Mine several times, being that it’s not too far from NYC and it’s a great place to stop at if you’re looking for hikes and scenic drives near New York City.
+I’ve explored Widow Jane Mine several times, being that it’s not too far from NYC and it’s a great place to stop at if you’re looking for day hikes and scenic drives near NYC.

 Let me give you a preview of Widow Jane Mine and what to do around it.

-When you first go here, you may be surprised that you won’t really see too many signs talking about it, and if you follow your GPS to the right spot, it will lead you into what looks like private property.
+When you first go here though, you may be surprised that you won’t really see too many signs talking about it, and if you follow your GPS to the right spot, it will lead you into what looks like private property.

 However, this same location, will have a public parking area, from which you will have to talk to the actual mine, and that walk will take you about 5 minutes: